This is the OBJ8 File Format Specification, (c) 2005-2019 Laminar Research, All Rights Reserved.

 Colors are represented as fractions from 0-1 representing minimum to full color intensity.
 Colors are usually RGB triplets.

+All possible optimizations are applied regardless of whether or not an OBJ has LODs.
 There is no requirement for an object to reset state to its initial setting at the end of an LOD; the simulator takes care of this.

 All animation commands must be within an ANIM_begin / ANIM_end pair.